-More than half of the shoes I own have been sitting unworn in the back of my closet since March.
-Too fancy for quarantine or socially distant walks in the park, they no longer make sense in my life.
-By contrast, the four pairs of clogs I own have been in constant rotation, lined up by my bed or at the front door.
-The perfect pandemic shoe, they function like a slipper — comfortable and easy to get into — but with an elevated style (and height) and soles sturdy enough to wear for hours outside.
-I am of course far from alone in my love of clogs.
+We’re kind of known for finding comfy, kind of ugly, kind of stylish shoes — and none fit that bill more than clogs.
+They function like a slipper (comfortable and easy to get into), but with elevated style (and height) — and soles sturdy enough to wear for hours.
 Doctors and nurses rely on them for long shifts, as do chefs and anyone else who stands at work all day.
 They look cool, giving off equal parts art teacher, with-it parent, and fashionable ceramicist.
 We’ve written a lot about clogs over the last few years — from the stylish ones worn by famous people to the hippie-ish ones preferred by men.
-So to help you decide which clogs are right for you we gathered up a list of our favorites from the archive.
+So to help you decide which clogs are right for you, we gathered up a list of our favorites from the archive.

 For a pair of status-y clogs with a lower heel, Sweetbitter author Stephanie Danler recommends Swedish brand Troentorp.
 They’re also a favorite of Jody Williams, a James Beard award winner and the chef behind Buvette and Via Carota in the West Village who introduced Danler to them.
 The brand makes basic clogs like these as well as a handful of more decorative styles with cutouts, laces, and braiding.